Bayport Architectural Survey

 Foundation: Concrete block

-No. of Entrances and Placement: One front door on the west elevation.
+No. of Entrances and Placement: One front doors on the west elevations.

-Architectural Integrity: Moderate; the original roofing and siding materials have been replaced, as have most of the windows.
+Architectural Integrity: High - Moderate; the original roofing and siding materials of both buildings have been replaced, as have most of the windows.

 Architectural Style: Vernacular Turn of the Century Folk